halide/Halide/doc/BuildingHalideWithCMake.md

 sure to download the debugging symbols through the installer.
 This will require using the "Advanced Installation" workflow.
 Although it is not strictly necessary, it is convenient to install Python system-wide on Windows (i.e.
+`C:\Program Files`) because CMake looks at standard paths and registry keys.
-`C:\Program Files`).
-This makes it easy for CMake to find without needing to manually set the `PATH`.
+This removes the need to manually set the `PATH`.

 Once Python is installed, you can install the Python module dependencies either globally or in a [virtual environment][venv] by running